Jaehooni/Jaehooni.github.io/_posts/how-to-use-cin-as-condition.md

 ---
-title: "cin을 조건문으로 사용할 수 있다!"
+title: "cin can be conditional statement"
 date: 2021-01-28 14:10:45 -0400
 categories: algorithm
 ---